 When viewed as a travelogue, "On My Way Home" becomes an even more enriching experience.
 Its melting pot of cultural influences in music – American, Asian, Latin, and European – illustrate the real face of this country and reveal how wide a net that jazz music has tossed around the globe.

 Biography: As an undergraduate, majoring in jazz piano performance at New York University, Ms. Panstudied jazz piano with Don Freeman, Frank Kimbrough, Peter Malinverni, classical piano with Fabio Gardenal, and vocals with Ann Phillips.
 She sang with the fivetime Gammy Award winning BrooklynTabernacle Choir, and continued her studies at Columbia University, where she studied conducting and voice with Dino Anagnost and earning a Master's Degree in Music & Music Education.
 She also earned a M.M in Music Composition from Brooklyn Conservatory of Music studying with renown contemporary composer Tania León.

 Ms. Pan was a finalist of the YPMP-CACA piano competition and has performed at Carnegie Hall's Weill Recital Hall, Lincoln Center's New York State Theater and Alice Tully Hall, and

 performed in the Opening Night Gala of the Asian Nights celebration at Shea Stadium in 2004.
 A composer, pianist, conductor, vocalist, and dancer, Ms. Pan has written and performed her own choral originals, jazz originals and arrangements, chamber music, and solo instrumental and vocal works across the United States, Europe and Asia.
-She was the composer in residence and choir director at Emanuel Presbyterian Church in New York for two years, where she premiered numerous new works with the choir and chamber orchestra.
-Recently, the Kiev Philharmonic Symphony recorded her choral work, A Christmas Carol, under the ERM label, available on Amazon.com and by other major
+She was the composer in residence and choir director at Emanuel Presbyterian Church in New York for five years, where she premiered numerous new works with the choir and chamber orchestra.
+Recently, the Kiev Philharmonic Symphony recorded her choral work, A Christmas Carol, under the ERM label, available on and by other major